ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.5/DataService/023-dataservice-configuration.md

 {% assign linkId="configurationEndpointAdd" %}
 {% assign method="POST" %}
-{% assign endpoint="/configuration/:pluralizedEntityType" %}
+{% assign endpoint="/configuration/:entityType" %}
-{% assign summary="Creates the attributes for :pluralizedEntityType" %}
+{% assign summary="Creates the attributes for :entityType" %}
-{% assign description="Creates the attribute definitions transfered within the body of the request for the given `:pluralizedEntityType` which must be part of the uri" %}
+{% assign description="Creates the attribute definitions transfered within the body of the request for the given `:entityType` which must be part of the uri" %}
 {% assign exampleCaption="Adding a part attribute with the key 1001 to the configuration" %}

 {% capture jsonrequest %}
 {% highlight http %}
-POST /dataServiceRest/configuration/parts HTTP/1.1
+POST /dataServiceRest/configuration/part HTTP/1.1
 {% endhighlight %}

 {% highlight json %}